splunk/observability-workshop/content/en/s4r/01-online-boutique.md

 {{% /expand %}}

+---

 ## Let's go shopping

 Once you have a link to the Online Boutique have a browse through a few items, add them to your cart, and then checkout.

+{{% notice icon="question-circle" style="green" %}}
-- Did you notice anything about the checkout process?
-- Did it seem to take a while to complete, but it did ultimately complete?
-- Or did you give up?
+Did you notice anything about the checkout process?
+Did it seem to take a while to complete, but it did ultimately complete?
+Or did you give up?
+{{% /notice %}}

 This is what a poor user experience feels like and since this is a potential customer satisfaction issue we had better jump on this and troubleshoot.